 Why I work at NCCS:

-One of her favorite Bible verses is found in Deuteronomy 10:12-13 “And now, Israel, what does the LORD your God ask of you but to fear the LORD your God, to walk in obedience to him, to love him, to serve the LORD your God with all your heart and with all your soul, and to observe the LORD’s commands and decrees that I am giving you today for your own good?”
+One of her favorite Bible verses is Deuteronomy 10:12-13, “And now, Israel, what does the LORD your God ask of you but to fear the LORD your God, to walk in obedience to him, to love him, to serve the LORD your God with all your heart and with all your soul, and to observe the LORD’s commands and decrees that I am giving you today for your own good?”

 Why I love my job:

-I love having the opportunity to invest and make a difference in students’ lives.
+"I love having the opportunity to invest in students’ lives.
 My goal is to help the students be all that God wants them to be and more!
 At North Cobb Christian School, I am able to watch them grow up and become godly young men and women for Christ.
-I am living out my dream as a child and loving every minute of it.
+I am living out my dream as a child and loving every minute of it."

 Golden moments at NCCS:

-In fourth grade, the teachers walk the students through the process of writing their own personal Psalm to God.
+"In fourth grade, the teachers walk the students through the process of writing their own personal Psalm to God.
 Through that process, I have had the opportunity to sit down with many boys and girls and share the plan of salvation.
 I love seeing God touch their tender hearts and call them close to Him!
-There is no greater joy a teacher could have than to encourage their students to know God in a personal relationship and walk with Him!
+There is no greater joy a teacher could have than to encourage their students to know God personally!"

 Why I work at NCCS: